0xbythesecond/Service-Endpoints-and-Securing-Storage/README.md

 | Name |	myNsgPublic|
 | Region |	South Central US|

-Click Review + create and then click Create.
+Click Review + Create and then click Create.

   <img src="https://github.com/0xbythesecond/Service-Endpoints-and-Securing-Storage/assets/23303634/dabe05fa-5207-4f07-abac-c0cce6b31706" height="60%" width="60%" alt="Create Network Security Group Public"/>

-  >**Note**: In the next steps, you will create an outbound security rule that allows communication to the Azure Storage service.
+  >**Note**: In the next steps, you will create an outbound security rule that allows communication with the Azure Storage service.

 In the Azure portal, navigate back to the Network security groups blade and click the myNsgPublic entry.